 - The right exit will direct you to the “Libramiento a Cardonal”.
 In that route, you will need to follow the signs until reaching the Grutas de Tolantongo.

 This route will take approximately 2 hours.

 Planning to rent a car in Mexico?
-Use Discover Car Hire to find the best rates!
+Use Discover Cars to find the best rates!

 IMPORTANT: Always drive in good conditions and without being tired.
 The highways in Mexico can be a little bit dangerous at some points, and the route down to Grutas de Tolantongo is very steep.
 Always pay attention to the signals and drive carefully during rain or storms.

 How to get to Grutas Tolantongo by bus from Mexico City